lwjglgamedev/lwjglbook-bookcontents-leg/chapter16/chapter16.md

 ![Glowing fog](glowing_fog.png)

-Distant objects are set to the fig colour which is a constants and it produces like a glowing in the dark effect (which may be ok for you or not).
+Distant objects are set to the fog colour which is a constant and not affected by light.
+This fact produces like a glowing in the dark effect (which may be ok for you or not).
 We need to change the funcion that calculates the fog to take into consideration the  light.
 The function will receive the ambient light and the directional light to modulate the fog colour.

 ```glsl
 vec4 calcFog(vec3 pos, vec4 colour, Fog fog, vec3 ambientLight, DirectionalLight dirLight)